-- the potential advantages of DEXYCUTM and YUTIQTM for the treatment of eye diseases; - our ability to manufacture DEXYCU and YUTIQ, or any future products or product candidates, in sufficient quantities and quality; - our commercialization of DEXYCU and YUTIQ; - our expectations regarding the timing of release of 36-month patient follow-up data for YUTIQ; - our expectations regarding the timing of a line extension application for approval of our YUTIQ next-generation, shorter-duration treatment for non-infectious posterior segment uveitis ("NIPU"); - our ability to further develop sales and marketing capabilities, whether alone or with potential future collaborators; - the sufficiency of our cash, cash equivalents and current year borrowing availability under our February 2019 term loan facility with CRG to fund our operations through calendar year 2019; - our ability to obtain additional capital in sufficient amounts and on terms acceptable to us, and the consequences of failing to do so; - future expenses and capital expenditures; - our expectations regarding the timing and design of our future clinical development plans; - our ability to establish or maintain collaborations and obtain milestone, royalty and/or other payments from any such collaborators; - the ability of Alimera Sciences, Inc., or Alimera, to obtain regulatory approval of and commercialize ILUVIEN® for the treatment of NIPU in Europe, the Middle East and Africa; - the implications of results from pre-clinical and clinical trials and our other research activities; - our intentions regarding our research into other uses and applications of our DurasertTM and Verisome® technology platforms; - our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for DEXYCU, YUTIQ and any future products or product candidates, and to avoid claims of infringement of third-party intellectual property rights; - the scope and duration of intellectual property protection; - our expectation that we will continue to incur significant expenses and that our operating losses and our net cash outflows to fund operations will continue for the foreseeable future; and - the effect of legal and regulatory developments.
+- the potential advantages of DEXYCU® and YUTIQ® for the treatment of eye diseases; - our ability to manufacture DEXYCU and YUTIQ, or any future products or product candidates, in sufficient quantities and quality; - our commercial sales of DEXYCU and YUTIQ; - our expectations regarding the timing and clinical development of our product candidates, including EYP-1901 and YUTIQ50; - our expectations to avoid the toxicity seen in the prior clinical studies of orally delivered vorolanib, a tyrosine kinase inhibitor ("TKI") by delivering vorolanib locally using bioerodible Durasert technology as EYP-1901 at a significantly lower total dose; - the potential for EYP-1901, as a new six-month treatment for serious eye diseases including wet age-related macular degeneration ("wAMD"), diabetic retinopathy ("DR") and retinal vein occlusion ("RVO"). - our ability to further develop sales and marketing capabilities, whether alone or with potential future collaborators; - the sufficiency of our cash, cash equivalents and current year financing availability to fund our operations one year from the issuance of these financial statements; - our belief that our cash and cash equivalents of \$22.2 million at December 31, 2019, incremental financing cash flows of approximately \$20.3 million from our February 2019 stock offering, excluding approximately \$300,000 of additional unpaid share issue costs and expected cash inflows under our product sales and royalty agreements will enable us to fund our current and planned operations into 2021; - our ability to obtain additional capital in sufficient amounts and on terms acceptable to us, and the consequences of failing to do so; - future expenses and capital expenditures; - our expectations regarding the timing and design of our future clinical development plans; - our expectations regarding the timing and outcome of Good Laboratory Practices ("GLP") toxicology studies for EYP-1901 to support the filing of an Investigational New Drug ("IND"), application with the FDA; - our ability to establish or maintain collaborations and obtain milestone, royalty and/or other payments from any such collaborators; - the ability of Alimera Sciences, Inc. ("Alimera"), to commercialize ILUVIEN[®] for the treatment of non-infectious uveitis affecting the posterior segment of the eye in Europe, the Middle East and Africa (the "EMEA"); - the implications of results from pre-clinical and clinical trials and our other research activities; - our intentions regarding our research into other uses and applications of our Durasert® and Verisome® technology platforms; - our expected participation in the Tricare Retail Pharmacy program; - our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for DEXYCU, YUTIQ, EYP-1901 and YUTIQ50 and any future products or product candidates, and to avoid claims of infringement of third-party intellectual property rights; the scane and duration of intellectual property motortion; - the scope and duration of intellectual property protection; - our expectation that we will continue to incur significant expenses and that our operating losses and our net cash outflows to fund operations will continue for the foreseeable future; - the extent to which our business could be adversely impacted by the effects of the COVID-19 coronavirus pandemic or by other pandemics, epidemics or outbreaks; and - the effect of legal and regulatory developments.